martijnckx/public-ticktick/README.md

 1. Go to `/selectList`.
 2. Select the list you want to make public.
-3. Confirm with your TickTick credentials.
+3. Confirm with your TickTick credentials. _(So not everyone can view the contents of everything you have saved in TickTick 😉)_
 4. `/` now shows your list.

 ## Special properties